 Localhost mode

-Features start their life on one developer's machine.
-A developer should be able to put code behind splits on their development machine without the SDK requiring network connectivity.
-To achieve this, the Split SDK can be started in localhost mode (aka off-the-grid mode).
-In this mode, the SDK neither polls nor updates Split servers.
-Instead, it uses an in-memory data structure to determine what treatments to show to the logged in customer for each of the features.
+For testing, a developer can put code behind feature flags on their development machine without the SDK requiring network connectivity.
+To achieve this, you can start the Split SDK in localhost mode (aka, off-the-grid mode).
+In this mode, the SDK neither polls or updates Split servers.
+Instead, it uses an in-memory data structure to determine what treatments to show to the logged in customer for each of the feature flags.
+To use the SDK in localhost mode, replace the API Key with localhost

 # - feature_name: